podefr/sysinfo/server/README.md

 1. Just like for the agent, the modules are checked-in inside the server folder but they should really be separate modules that would evolve independently.
 We should also be able to update, load/unload them separately.
+2. For simplicity, the data collected from the agent is stored in the server's memory and not in a dedicated data layer.

 ## Running the tests